moderntribe/square-one/dev/docker/README.md

     ```
     wp core multisite-convert --subdomains
     ```
-    Then you will need to copy the output from the command into your local-config.php file and visit /wp-admin/network/setup.php to copy teh changes you need in your .htaccess file
+    Then you will need to copy the output from the command into your local-config.php file and visit /wp-admin/network/setup.php to copy the changes you need in your .htaccess file
 2. In your wp-config.php change
     ```
     'WP_ALLOW_MULTISITE' => tribe_getenv( 'WP_ALLOW_MULTISITE', false ),